10 years since Wichita and Kansas tornado outbreak - NewsBreak

 The tornado in Ellsworth County caused EF-4 damage south of Kanopolis Lake.
 It then briefly lifted before touching back down northeast of Salina producing EF-1 damage.

 The McPherson-Marion County stovepipe tornado touched down near Moundridge and crossed I-135.
-It continued northeast causing EF1 damage to a home near Goessel.School bus and pickup collide at 21st and I-135
+It continued northeast causing EF1 damage to a home near Goessel.‘They took my heart’: Mother mourning after son killed in Northeast MS stabbing

 Then Gov. Sam Brownback credited weather forecasters for the advancement of warnings and for residents acting on those warnings.